LIFEHUBBER

 ParseBench is a document parsing benchmark positioned around AI-agent workflows, with the project focused on whether parsed PDFs preserve enough structure and meaning for reliable downstream use.

 The official repository presents ParseBench as a benchmark for testing how well parsing tools convert PDFs into structured output that AI agents can act on reliably.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is